kajalelohai/kajalelohai.github.io/content/post/_moving-app-parcel-to-vite.md

 	"vite": "^4.1.0"
 	}
 ```

-NOTE: I need to make above changes to the existing package.json.
+*NOTE:* I need to make above changes to the existing package.json

-- Now Run `npm i` to install the new dependencies.
+- Now run `npm i` to install the new dependencies:

 ```json
 {
 	"compileOnSave": true,